kaya3/MJr/notes/index.md

 - 3D grids
 - [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse) statements

 Some of these features need some more thought to the language design before they are implemented.
+See also the project's [GitHub issue tracker](https://github.com/kaya3/MJr/issues).